What is a TFSA?

-Any amount contributed to the Tax-Free Savings Account (TFSA), as well as any income earned in the account is generally tax-free, even when it is withdrawn.
+The Tax-Free Savings Account (TFSA) program began in 2009.
+Any amount contributed to the TFSA, as well as any income earned in the account is generally tax-free, even when it is withdrawn.
 Any individual that is a resident of Canada who has a valid SIN and who is 18 years of age or older is eligible to open a TFSA.

 The annual TFSA contribution limit for 2024 is $7,000 and you can carry forward unused contribution room from previous years up to $95,000.
 Your TFSA contribution room information can be found by using the government of Canada: My Account